SinSinati5/Sigma-BlackJack/README.md

 # Sigma-BlackJack
-A really good black jack game with good UI
+This is a a simple blackjack game with ui and music, enjoy!

 ## Requirments